HarperDB/documentation/docs/developers/components/managing.md

     - Reference the [SSH Key](https://docs.harperdb.io/docs/developers/operations-api/components#add-ssh-key) operations for more information on managing SSH keys on a remote instance
   - Even tarball URLs are supported: `package="https://example.com/component.tar.gz"`

-> When using git tags, we highly recommend that you use the semver directive to ensure consistent and reliable installation by NPM.
+> When using git tags, we highly recommend that you use the semver directive to ensure consistent and reliable installation by npm.
 In addition to tags, you can also reference branches or commit numbers.

 These `package` values are all supported because behind-the-scenes, Harper is generating a `package.json` file for the components.
 Then, it uses a form of `npm install` to resolve them as dependencies.
 This is why symlinks are generated when specifying a file path locally.
 The following [Advanced](#advanced) section explores this pattern in more detail.